 If cow BCS and pasture residuals are on target, adding supplements to the diet will not improve reproduction.
 However, if you do need supplements, use good-quality supplements that are free from spoilage.

-There’s no reproductive benefit of feeding high-starch supplements, such as grains, compared with high-fibre feeds (e.g. PKE or pasture silage; see our article in last month’s Inside Dairy).
-Therefore, your decisions on supplement type should be based on the cost/benefit of the predicted milksolids response.
+There is no reproductive benefit of feeding high-starch supplements, such as grains, compared with high-fibre feeds (e.g. PKE or pasture silage) Therefore, your decisions on supplement type should be based on the cost/benefit of the predicted milksolids response.